finos/code-scanning/README.md

 > [!WARNING]
 > **This repository is archived and in a read-only state.**
-> The content of this repository was merged into the main FDC repo (https://github.com/finos/fdc3) to make it easier to maintain against the FDC3 standard.
 > You are welcome to download, clone, or fork this code, but please be aware that it is no longer actively maintained and may contain bugs or security vulnerabilities.
 >
 > **Interested in reviving this project?** If you would like to restore development activities, please contact the team at help@finos.org.